bensheed/openai-image-playground/plan.md

 11. **Add Multi-Provider Support & Advanced Imagen Features:**
     *   Add radio buttons at the top of the UI for different image generation providers:
         *   OpenAI models (DALL-E 2, DALL-E 3, GPT-Image-1)
-        *   Google Imagen models
+        *   Google Imagen (via Gemini API)
+        *   Google Vertex AI (UI Placeholder)
         *   Adobe Firefly models
     *   Implement the UI changes:
         *   Create a new section in `index.html` above the model selection dropdown for provider selection.
         *   Style the provider selection section with radio buttons in `style.css`.
         *   Grey out Adobe Firefly option (not yet supported) with appropriate styling and tooltip.
+        *   Add a placeholder "Google Vertex AI (UI Only)" provider option.
-        *   Update the model dropdown to dynamically show only models from the selected provider.
+        *   Update the model dropdown to dynamically show only models from the selected *functional* provider (OpenAI, Google Imagen).
-    *   Implement Google Imagen API integration:
+    *   Implement Google Imagen API integration (Gemini Endpoint):
-        *   Add support for Google Imagen API using the Vertex AI Imagen endpoint (or Gemini API if preferred).
+        *   Add support for Google Imagen API using the Gemini API endpoint (`generativelanguage.googleapis.com`).
-        *   Define Google Imagen model options and parameters in the `modelOptions` object in `script.js`.
+        *   Define Google Imagen model options and parameters supported by this endpoint (`aspectRatio`, `personGeneration`) in `modelOptions`.
-        *   Create API endpoint constants for Google Imagen API.
+        *   Create API endpoint constants for the Gemini API Imagen endpoint.
-        *   Implement the API call function for Google Imagen similar to the OpenAI implementation.
+        *   Implement the API call function for Google Imagen via Gemini API.
-        *   Add basic Google Imagen parameters supported by the Gemini API endpoint (Aspect Ratio, Person Generation).
-(Note: Negative Prompt, Seed, Guidance Scale, Style Preset were found to be unsupported for the `imagen-3.0-generate-002` model via the Gemini API and were removed).
+        *   (Note: Negative Prompt, Seed, Guidance Scale, Style Preset were found to be unsupported for the `imagen-3.0-generate-002` model via the Gemini API).
     *   Implement API key management for multiple providers:
-        *   Modify the API key section to support multiple providers.
+        *   Modify the API key section to support multiple providers (OpenAI, Google).
         *   Create separate input fields and storage for OpenAI and Google API keys.
-        *   Update the `localStorage` key names to be provider-specific (e.g., `openai_api_key`, `google_api_key`).
+        *   Update the `localStorage` key names to be provider-specific.
         *   Modify the key loading and saving functions to handle multiple providers.
+        *   Hide API key inputs when Vertex AI provider is selected (as it uses different auth).
     *   Update the image generation logic:
         *   Modify the generate button event listener to check which provider is selected.
-        *   Route the API call to the appropriate provider's API endpoint.
+        *   Route the API call to the appropriate provider's API endpoint (OpenAI, Google Imagen).
+        *   Disable generation button when Vertex AI provider is selected.
         *   Handle provider-specific response formats and error messages.
     *   Add provider-specific UI elements and options:
-        *   Create container divs for Google Imagen specific options.
+        *   Create container divs for Google Imagen (Gemini API) specific options.
+        *   Create container divs for Google Vertex AI specific options (UI only).
-        *   Update the `updateOptionsUI` function to show/hide provider-specific options.
+        *   Update the `updateProviderUI` function to show/hide provider-specific options and API key sections.
-        *   Ensure all provider-specific parameters are correctly included in API requests.
+        *   Ensure all provider-specific parameters are correctly included in API requests for functional providers.
     *   **Future Enhancements (Deferred):**
-        *   **Imagen Model Versions:** Support multiple Imagen model versions (e.g., `imagegeneration@002`, `@003`) by updating `modelOptions`, allowing selection in the UI, and dynamically changing the API endpoint in `script.js`.
+        *   **Vertex AI Implementation:** Fully implement Vertex AI generation.
+This likely requires a backend proxy server to handle Google Cloud authentication securely and make API calls to the `aiplatform.googleapis.com` endpoint.
+Define Vertex AI models (`imagegeneration@001`, `@002`, `@003`, etc.) and their parameters (`negativePrompt`, `seed`, etc.) in `modelOptions`.
+        *   **Imagen Model Versions (Gemini API):** If different Imagen models become available via the Gemini API endpoint with different parameters, update `modelOptions` and UI logic.
-        *   **Imagen Editing Modes:** Implement advanced Imagen capabilities like Image-to-Image, Inpainting, Outpainting, and Conditional Generation.
-This requires significant UI additions for image uploads, masking tools, etc.
+        *   **Imagen Editing Modes (Vertex AI):** Implement advanced Imagen capabilities like Image-to-Image, Inpainting, Outpainting via the Vertex AI API (requires backend and UI changes).
-        *   **Imagen Region/Endpoint:** Allow user selection of Google Cloud region (`us-central1`, etc.) and update the API endpoint accordingly.
+        *   **Imagen Region/Endpoint (Vertex AI):** Allow user selection of Google Cloud region and update the Vertex AI API endpoint accordingly (requires backend).
-        *   **Imagen Width/Height:** Add explicit width/height inputs as an alternative or complement to aspect ratio.
+        *   **Imagen Width/Height (Vertex AI):** Add explicit width/height inputs for Vertex AI.
-        *   **Imagen Minor Params:** Add UI controls for less common parameters like `dynamicThreshold`, `noiseLevel`, `stepCount`, `quality`.
+        *   **Imagen Minor Params (Vertex AI):** Add UI controls for less common Vertex AI parameters.
-        *   **Imagen Response Metadata:** Display metadata returned by the API (e.g., seed used, safety ratings, generation time) in the UI.
+        *   **Imagen Response Metadata (Vertex AI):** Display metadata returned by the Vertex AI API.

 ## Considerations
 -   **API Costs:** Clearly inform users that generating images incurs costs on their OpenAI account.